Billy Gibbons: Other music-related appearances

 Gibbons joined Jeff Beck onstage at the 2009 25th Anniversary Rock & Roll Hall of Fame Concert with a version of Jimi Hendrix's "Foxy Lady".

 Gibbons made a special guest appearance behind Roky Erickson on Austin City Limits taped on November 12, 2007, and originally aired January 12, 2008.
 (ACL Season 33, Episode 12).

 Gibbons plays lead guitar on two songs from the 2008 Everlast album Love, War and the Ghost of Whitey Ford: "Stone in My Hand" and "Anyone".

 On January 22, 2010, Gibbons joined Ben Harper, Beck, Conan O'Brien and others on the final episode of The Tonight Show with Conan O'Brien playing a Will Ferrell-led rendition of Lynyrd Skynyrd's "Free Bird".

 On February 19, 2011, Gibbons appeared as a guest judge at the 5th Annual Misprint Beard and Moustache Contest at the Mohawk Club in Austin, Texas.
+Also in 2011 Gibbons appeared on the Leslie West album Unusual Suspects, playing lead guitar on the track "Standing On Higher Ground."

 On December 15, 2012, Gibbons made a guest appearance at Social Distortion's concert at the House of Blues on the Sunset Strip.
 Frontman Mike Ness brought him out for two songs, "Drug Train" and "Black Magic".
-On November 19, 2014, Gibbons performed "Baby Please Don't Go" at the Vaclav Havel bust dedication ceremony in the US Capitol.
+On November 19, 2014, Gibbons performed "Baby Please Don't Go" at the Václav Havel bust dedication ceremony in the US Capitol.

 In 2020, Gibbons was featured playing guitar on Chapel Hart's single titled "Jesus & Alcohol", and also plays the role of a pastor in the music video.

 In November 2021, Gibbons appeared alongside Dion DiMucci on "My Stomping Ground", which was featured in DiMucci's Stomping Ground album.
+Gibbons also performed on several songs on Mick Fleetwood's 2021 live album Mick Fleetwood and Friends Celebrate The Music of Peter Green and The Early Years of Fleetwood Mac (Live From The London Palladium).

 Gibbons is featured on lead guitar throughout the album Friendlytown, released in August of 2024 by Steve Cropper & the Midnight Hour.